rogin/Snippets/Connect/Mirth.md

 ## Error message related to sourceMap

-Error text
+Encountered error text:
 The source map entry "VARNAME" was retrieved from the channel map.
 This method of retrieval has been deprecated and will soon be removed.
 Please use sourceMap.get('VARNAME') instead.

-Change all $('VARNAME') to sourceMap.get('VARNAME').
+Solution: Change all $('VARNAME') to sourceMap.get('VARNAME').

-This was encountered in v3.12.0, and the error message was seen in the [latest v4.2.0 code](https://github.com/nextgenhealthcare/connect/blob/development/server/src/com/mirth/connect/server/userutil/ChannelMap.java#L74), so upgrades and channel fixes can be independent.
+This was encountered in v3.12.0, and the error message was seen in the [latest v4.2.0 code](https://github.com/nextgenhealthcare/connect/blob/development/server/src/com/mirth/connect/server/userutil/ChannelMap.java#L74), so MC upgrades and channel fixes can be independent.

 ## How do I see the full runtime JS code?